 VK Solutions was launched in 2010 for the original intent of assisting community banks with training and development.
+Vicki Kraai was recently named the new CEO of InterAction Training in 2020.
+We have made the transition from VK Solutions to InterAction Training and we now have a larger team of trainers to support you!
 Our approach is to give you the tools you need in your organization to successfully lead and manage teams that in turn create extraordinary customer experiences turning customers into advocates of your business.
 We work alongside you to assist with organizational health and creating a culture that sets you apart as an employer of choice.
-We focus on investing in and developing your people portfolio which improves culture and is one of the best things you can do for your bottom line!
-Vicki was recently named the new CEO of InterAction Training!
+We focus on investing in and developing your people portfolio which improves culture and is one of the best things you can do for vour bottom line!